luanti-org/contentdb/docs/minetest_client.md

 `type` is one of `mod`, `game`, or `txp`.

 `release` is the release ID.
 Newer releases have higher IDs.
-Minetest compares this ID to a locally stored version to detect whether a package has updates.
+Luanti compares this ID to a locally stored version to detect whether a package has updates.

 Because the client specifies the engine version information, the response must contain a release number and the package must be downloadable.